 What Does “Sober Curious” Mean?

-What is sober curious?
-Being sober-curious means questioning your relationship with drinking, including the way society views and participates in the consumption of alcohol.
-It means becoming curious about life without alcohol, in both the benefits and the challenges.
+So, what is “sober curious?”
+Basically, the term means questioning your relationship with drinking, including the way society views and participates in the consumption of alcohol.
+It is having a curiosity about life without alcohol, in terms of both the benefits and the challenges.

-Someone who is sober curious doesn’t feel that they have to stop drinking, but rather they are wondering what life would be like if they did stop.
+Someone who is sober curious doesn’t necessarily feel they have to stop drinking, but they are wondering what life would be like if they did stop.
 They are aware of the negative effects alcohol can have on their health and wellness, but they might still want to enjoy the occasional drink.

-According to Warrington, “Drinking is something that many of us do without questioning it, even though we know it’s causing us pain … partly because we’re not presented with many of the tools that promise the same things that alcohol does: social ease, a quick fix to relax at the end of a hard day, a way to alleviate social anxiety … Alcohol promises all of these things on the surface level.”
+According to Warrington, drinking is something that many of us do without questioning it, even though we know it’s causing us pain.
+She attributes this partly to the lack of tools that offer us the same things that alcohol does—a feeling of social ease, or a way to relax at the end of a hard day.
+She notes that alcohol promises all of these things on the surface level.2

 What are the Benefits of Being Sober Curious?